 – Neuropsychiatrist Paul Brown

 Again, in addition to its motor modulation, the cerebellum also modulates sensory, visceral, emotional, and cognitive functions.
 Various research methods provide support for this “great modulator” or “master integrator” role.
-Even a brief internet search, such as “cerebellar psychological functions,” provides many examples.
+Keeping this short and simple, we won’t review that research here.
+But even a brief internet search, such as “cerebellar psychological functions,” provides many examples.
 It’s increasingly clear that the cerebellum balances mental as well as motor functions.

 As noted in Essay 1, the cerebellum evolved from the reticular core, and it remains strongly rooted in the ancient networks.
 Certain reticular networks project diffusely throughout the cerebellum and function closely together with it.
 The reticular system is the cerebellum’s activating core and functional hub.